UCF/UCF-Degree-CPT-Plugin/README.md

 ## Changelog ##

+### 3.2.10 ###
+Enhancements:
+- Updated imported college and department terms to use `name` field from search service instead of `full_name`, in anticipation of search service v2.5.0 updates.

 ### 3.2.9 ###
 Bug Fixes:
 - Updates the degree importer logic to ignore degrees that have the "Ignore on Import" flag checked.